Pain Management During Labor and Delivery

 Alternative relaxation techniques.
 American Pregnancy Association website.
 Available at:

 Dealing with pain during childbirth.
-Nemours Foundation website.
+Kids Health—Nemours Foundation website.
 Available at:

-Pain relief during labor and delivery.
-American College of Obstetricians and Gynecologists website.
+Medications for pain relief during labor and delivery.
+The American College of Obstetricians and Gynecologists website.
 Available at:

 Using narcotics for pain relief during childbirth.
 American Pregnancy Association website.
 Available at: